desmap/ale-sensible/README.md

 ```
 ...in their .vimrc/init.vim and don't need to touch again ALE or any linter config.
 If you have already a line with `Plug 'w0rp/ale`, remove it.
 Adapt above for other plugin managers or just copy'n'paste from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim).

 Then, install all linters/fixers you want (don't mix local and global installs!) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 This should be enough for a quick start.
-Further ALE options/commands => `:help ale`.
+Further ALE options/commands => `:help ale` (but remember, you should rather be coding than reading help files).